obaallen/Sample-Serverless-Textract-App/README.md

 ## Improvements

-* Add Amazon SQS to allow for batch processing
+* Add Amazon SQS to allow for async batch processing
 * Add an API Gateway and Lambda function to query the results in DynamoDB